WiIIiamTang/pydori/README.md

 ```

 # Documentation
-The documentation is being moved to the [github wiki page](https://github.com/WiIIiamTang/pydori/wiki).
+The documentation is on the [github wiki page](https://github.com/WiIIiamTang/pydori/wiki).

 # Contributing